Secondary Division 2024

 Courses

-Browse the online course catalog
+Browse the course catalog

 Unlike many other summer programs, ATDP offers courses that focus on acquisition of deep knowledge in a single topic.
 Secondary Division students are invited to immerse themselves and gain expertise in a subject that interests them.
 Some ATDP classes are designed to accelerate students through high school curricula.
 Many ATDP courses now count toward UC and CSU college entrance requirements.